-needed an audio analyzer to test my loudspeakers and amplifiers.
-However, the systems available on the market are either not flexible enough for my needs, don't work with my preferred computer platform, or cost more than what I am willing to spend.
-I therefore started a new DIY project "building" my own audio analysis system using my computer's soundcard.
-After a while, the project grew bigger and I realized that I produced a very versatile and powerful audio analyzer, which I call "Mat's Audio Analyzer" (MATAA).
+I needed an audio analyzer to test my loudspeakers and amplifiers.
+However, the systems currently available on the market are either not flexible enough for my needs, don't work with my preferred computer platform, or cost more than what I am willing to spend.
+I therefore started a new DIY project 'building' my own audio analysis system using the soundcard of my personal computer.
+After a while, the project grew bigger and I realized that I have produced a very versatile and powerful audio analyzer, which I call "Mat's Audio Analyzer" (MATAA).

-The operating mode of MATAA is the same as with many other computerbased audio analysis systems.
+The operating mode of MATAA is the same as with many other comptuer-based audio analysis systems.
 Apart from that, however, MATAA is a little different from most of these systems in many ways.
 For instance:

-- 1. MATAA does not rely on proprietary hardware (such as an expansion card or a "switch box") to handle the sound input/output and the electrical connections to the device under test (DUT).
-In contrast, you can use whatever soundcard, cables, switches, plugs, amplifiers, and so on that you think are appropriate for your needs. - 2.
-MATAA does not rely on a specific computer platform, because MATAA runs from within MAT-LAB or GNU Octave.
-These "number-crunching" programs run on virtually all current platforms (keep reading if you are not familiar with MATLAB or Octave).
+1. MATAA does not rely on proprietary hardware (such as an expansion card or a 'switch box') to handle the sound input/output and the electrical connections to the device under test (DUT).
+In contrast, you can use whatever soundcard, cables, switches, plugs, amplifiers, etc. you think are appropriate for your needs.